Opportunity Profile

 ON-CAMPUS RETAIL LOCATIONS

-• Lakeside Dining Hall + Dunkin' Donuts
+- Lakeside Dining Hall + Dunkin'

 ON-CAMPUS COFFEE SHOPS

-• Starbucks Drive-Thru on Bryant Drive
+- Starbucks Drive-Thru on Bryant Drive and University Boulevard

-• Dunkin Donuts at Lakeside Dining Hall
+- Dunkin at Lakeside Dining Hall

-Tuscaloosa was founded on December 3, 1819 and was named for Chief Tuskaloosa (which means “Black Warrior”).
+Tuscaloosa was founded on December 3, 1819, and was named for Chief Tuskaloosa (which means “Black Warrior”).
 A pillar of the educational infrastructure for the state, Tuscaloosa is home to The University of Alabama, Shelton State Community College and Stillman College.
-Several multi-national corporations, including Michelin Tires and Mercedes-Benz, have selected Tuscaloosa as a site for their manufacturing plants, establishing Tuscaloosa as a mainstay of the global economic community.
+Several multinational corporations, including Michelin Tires and Mercedes-Benz, have selected Tuscaloosa as a site for their manufacturing plants, establishing Tuscaloosa as a mainstay of the global economic community.

 BAMA THEATRE